 Florida Breezes received mostly negative reviews, in large part because of the book's format and because she held fast to the Unionist ideology espoused by her father.
 Tallahassee citizens reportedly purchased the book only to burn it in the streets.

 Long’s views on the folly of secession and ambivalence towards the legacy of slavery did not sit well with her fellow southerners, many of whom helped to create the Lost Cause.

 Long also worked for many years to complete the journal begun by her father during his final days.
-Her observations during the Civil War document the initial hope and eventual desperation experienced by Tallahassee residents, as the tide of the war turned against the Confederacy.
+Her observations captured in her own journal during the Civil War document the initial hope and eventual desperation experienced by Tallahassee residents, as the tide of the war turned against the Confederacy.

 Despite suffering occasionally sharp criticism from her neighbors, The Grove functioned as a social hub of Tallahassee under Long’s ownership.
 She hosted parties and held community events and, to help make ends meet, rented out rooms in her house to political figures in town on government business.